 "What?"
 Lilla and Edmund cried together.

-"But sire," Jan Misenger the kings page muttered, "You cannot do that without the consent of parliament!"
+"But sire," Jan Misenger the Kings page muttered, "You cannot do have them fuck in public without the consent of parliament!"

-"Just button it!" the king hissed and continued, "And you Edmund can marry Lilla," the king suggested.
+"Just button it!" the king hissed and continued, "And if she pleases you Edmund you can marry," the King suggested.

 "Father!"
 Lilla exclaimed, "That's not fair!"

 “Call it 200 gold schillings or mend all my clocks,” The King suggested.